-Prerequisite: DRAF 230 or ENGR 131 Corequisite: MATH 134
+Prerequisite: DRAF 230 or ENGR 131 and Prerequisite or corequisite: MATH 134 or MATH 131

 Upon successful completion of this course, the student should be able to produce structural drawings and details of steel, concrete and wood structures for manufacturing, construction, engineering and architectural firms.
 Project work will be done using CAD.
 This course is typically taught in the spring semester.
 2 hrs. lecture, 3 hrs. lab./wk.